 More and more I find that my passion to see healthy happy students has played itself out in the form of motions, advocacy and policy changes that center on health prevention and promotion.
 This emphasis started early in my career as a Trustees with my first motion in 2007 addressing air quality in and around school zones.
 This led to anti-idling zones for all Edmonton Catholic Schools.
 Since that time, I have continued with my goal to drive change, seeking strategies to improve or save lives as evidenced by my calls for, fentanyl and vaccination awareness, motions for age appropriate training to support students in reporting sexual assault, mental health initiatives, and calls for a vaccination database.
 Of course, on the other end of the successes are those areas that will continue to need support such as programming and services for vulnerable LGBTQ and FNMI students.
 Still, I can’t articulate in words how grateful I am that my path has afforded me the opportunity to impact the quality of another person’s life.

 I have asked myself where is it that I want to focus in terms of trusteeship and ultimately, what will best support me in achieving the desired outcome?
 Clearly, my passion takes me once again to health.
 So how do I continue to grow so that I can continue to advance the numerous health needs of the district?
-In contemplation, I made the choice to forego the trips.
-Instead, I have enrolled into the Masters of Public Health at the University of Waterloo as it offers the program online, allowing me flexibility in fulfilling my Trustee obligations.
+In contemplation, I have enrolled into the Masters of Public Health at the University of Waterloo as it offers the program online, allowing me flexibility in fulfilling my Trustee obligations.

 The learning curve has been fast and furious.
 Free-time has been replaced by long hours poring over data banks, reading research papers, and contemplating their application to advancing health through varied designs.
 None the less, this has come to be a gift that is immeasurable.
 I would need a book to write on all the information that has been transferred into my arsenal in just a few short months.
 But suffice it to say, Public Health boils down to two words, health prevention.

-As I continue to build in my own professional capacity, I am looking forward to bringing a new level of sophistication to my role as a governor and policy maker for students.
+As I continue on my own path as a life long learner, I am looking forward to bringing a new level of sophistication to my role as a governor and policy maker for students.
 Research skills yielding evidence based data will undoubtedly lead me to advance solid initiatives; identify system needs and gaps; lobby for targeted programming and supports; and advance policy.
 All this is encompassed within a vision to improve learning and quality of life for this generation of students now and into their future.

 Based on some of research and data analysis that I have recently under taken I will be advancing matters related to sexual education, physical health and mental health.
 Data for Alberta indicates some troubling trends.
 There is much to be done if we are going to make inroads that improve student outcomes as they relate to learning, determinants of health and quality of life.